 Frazier started the non-profit as a tribute to her mother who had Alzheimer's in the final years of her life.

-“Every day I miss her,” she says.
+“Every day I miss her,” she said.
 “I'm filling a hole in my heart right now by being here and these guys are doing me a wonderful service.”

-Kohler says these are the kind of activities that can bring back memories.
+Kohler said these are the kind of activities that can bring back memories.

-“I saw residents today doing art like I have not seen them do before, so something really clicked and opened the door for them,” he says.
+“I saw residents today doing art like I have not seen them do before, so something really clicked and opened the door for them,” he said.